ajavamind/Processing-Sketch-Chatbot/README.md

 # Processing-Sketch-Chatbot
-A Processing Sketch AI Chat Assistant for sketch code generation and learning using the Processing Development Environment - PDE.
+Processing Sketch Chatbot is an OpenAI artificial intelligence based assistant for learning and generating sketch code.

 Processing is a programming language and development environment built for the electronic arts, new media art, and visual design communities with the purpose of teaching non-programmers the fundamentals of computer programming in a visual context.
-It's primarily used for creating graphics, animations, and interactive experiences.
+It's primarily used for creating graphics, animations, and interactive experiences, and is also capable of building small sized applications on several platforms (Windows, Linux, iOS, Javascript-P5, Android, and Python).
-PDE is a Processing sketch application.
-The Processing IDE, Integrated development environment, is a code editor with debug and run capabilities.
+Processing Development Environment (PDE) is a Processing sketch application.
+The Processing IDE, Integrated Development Environment, is a Processing sketchbook with code editor, debugger, and run execution capabilities for sketches.

 ## Introduction
 The Processing Sketch Chatbot is an application tool to assist users of the Processing.org IDE (Integrated Development Environment)